iamelevich/uol-introductin-to-programming-ii-project/Readme.md

 - [x] Use TypesScript
 - [x] Refactor template to use classes and etc
-- [ ] Add option to change size for all tools
+- [x] Add option to change size for all tools
-- [ ] Improve color choosing like in paint
+- [x] Improve color choosing like in paint
-- [ ] Add layers functionality ??
+- [x] Improve top menu to looks good
-- [ ] Improve top menu to looks good
+- [x] Improve desing of the app
-- [ ] Improve desing of the app
+- [ ] Add type choosing option where it possible (circle, rectangle, pencil and etc.)
 - [ ] Add Erase tool
 - [ ] Add Fill with color tool
 - [ ] Add text tool ??